Sumida City

 The Five Finger Splash

 The Five Finger Splash, 2019, 8 min.
-45 sec., Colour, Stereo
+45 sec., Colour, Stereo.
+Produced in Mexico and Canada.

 An intense slow-motion video of a recreational dive competition becomes an absurd expression of privilege aboard a half-billion dollar cruise ship sailing in the Gulf of Mexico.